 Fresh Basil, rosemary, thyme

-Teaspoon of whole pickling spice and teaspoon good Italian seasoning (put in a little muslin bag)
+Teaspoon of whole pickling spice and a teaspoon of a good Italian seasoning (put in a little muslin bag)

 1/4 teaspoon of starter culture